softwaregroup-bg/ut-run/README.md

 - `{method}` - specifies the way of running, defaults to 'debug'.
 The following methhods are available:
   - `debug` - start the services
-  - `kustomize` - generate k8s configuration
+  - `install` - generate configuration for various installation targets
 - `{env}` - specifies the name of configuration file related to the environment.
   Environments like 'dev', 'prod' and 'test' are commonly used.
 Defaults to 'dev'.